-North Carolina Department of Transportation has awarded a contract to Marine Contracting Corporation of Virginia Beach, Virginia to perform bridge maintenance on the NC 133 Fixed Bridge crossing the Atlantic Intracoastal Waterway, mile 311.8, at Oak Island, North Carolina.
-The contract provides for replacing the fender system which commenced on September 12, 2012 with an initial completion date of December 12, 2012.
-Subsequently, the contractor was granted an extension by North Carolina Department of Transportation until February 14, 2013.
-However, due to the presence of rock on the sea bed, which has impacted the construction progress, NCDOT has granted an additional extension until June 15, 2013 to complete the bridge maintenance.
-The contractor will utilize a 140 foot deck barge with a 40 foot beam as a work platform and for equipment staging.
-This safety zone will provide a safety buffer to transiting vessels as bridge repairs present potential hazards to mariners and property due to reduction of horizontal clearance.
-During this period the Coast Guard will require a one hour notification to the work supervisor at the NC 133 Fixed Bridge at the Atlantic Intracoastal Waterway crossing, mile 311.8, Oak Island, North Carolina.
-The notification requirement will apply during the maintenance period for vessels requiring a horizontal clearance of greater than 50 feet.
+The North Carolina Department of Transportation awarded a contract to American Bridge Company of Coraopolis, PA to perform bridge maintenance on the U.S. 74/76 Bascule Bridge crossing the Atlantic Intracoastal Waterway, mile 283.1, at Wrightsville Beach, North Carolina.
+The contract provides for cleaning, painting, steel repair, and grid floor replacement to commence on September 1, 2012.
+The original completion date was May 1, 2013, however, the contractor was recently granted an extension on the completion date by North Carolina Department of Transportation to July 27, 2013.

+The contractor will utilize a 40 foot deck barge with a 40 foot beam as a work platform and for equipment staging.
+This safety zone will provide a safety buffer to transiting vessels as bridge repairs present potential hazards to mariners and property due to reduction horizontal clearance.